 The alternative to a Medicare Supplement is the Medicare Advantage plan.
 In Palo Alto and Santa Clara County there are eight Medicare Advantage plans, all being HMO style plans providing very limited access to different doctors or hospitals.

-If you are looking for flexibility and great coverage, there is only one choice; a Medicare Supplement.
+If you are looking for flexibility and great coverage, there is only one choice; an Anthem Medicare Supplement.

 Some of the hospitals in and around Palo Alto are: Stanford Hospital, Lucile Packard Children’s Hospital at Stanford, El Camino Hospital, Sequoia Hospital, Menlo Park Surgical Center, UCSF, O’Connor Hospital, Mills Peninsula Health Services, Good Samaritan Hospital and many others throughout the greater Bay Area.

-When you enroll into a Medicare Supplement, there are three parts to the coverage picture.
+When you enroll into an Anthem Medicare Supplement, there are three parts to the coverage picture.
 First you have Medicare A and B, then the Medicare Supplement policy such as a Plan F, and finally you choose a Medicare Part D Rx plan to help pay for your prescription costs.

 Most will choose a different Medicare Part D Rx plan than the company offering their Medicare Supplement.
 The best route for a Part D plan is to input your prescription list into the Medicare website with the dosage and frequency.

 Medicare Supplement companies you should compare as a Palo Alto resident: Anthem, Mutual of Omaha, Blue Shield, Health Net, Aetna and UnitedHealthcare.
 This will cover just about all the bases when reviewing which Medicare Supplement company is right for your situation.

 When can you enroll in a Medicare Supplement plan?
 There are “Guarantee-Issue” situations and “Underwritten” situations.
 The guarantee issue situations include: within 6 months of starting Medicare Part B, less than 60 days of exiting an employer group health plan, having your Medicare Advantage plan cancel or you move outside the Medicare Advantage operating territory.